October 20, 2022

 Entrepreneurs are always thinking of growth and what their next venture will be, and they tend to hire staff to delegate day-to-day tasks.

 On the other hand, solopreneurs are nurturing a passion project that they've chosen to exercise total control over.
 They have the potential to be successful in doing what they love.

-However, before we delve into the differences with solopreneurs and entrepreneurs, let's consider a common thing that they both need...
+However, before we delve into the differences between solopreneurs and entrepreneurs, let's consider a common thing that they both need.

 Whether you choose the path of solopreneurship or entrepreneurship, you're going to need a strong base that propels you and your idea forward.
 In today's digital world, that would be your website.
 A good website is essential to establish your business and your expertise.